 The voice-over at the start and finish of each episode was very funny.
-It’s done by Tom Baker, who played Dr. Who between 1974 and 1981.
+It used to be voiced by Tom Baker, who also played Dr. Who between 1974 and 1981.
 Here are some of the funniest lines by the narrator, they were very insightful and eloquent comments.

 Quotes by Tom Baker in Little Britain Episode Introductions